Learn how to respond to emails professionally using 50 prompts and 10 templates. Build a system for faster, clearer, and more consistent replies.

 Hi [Name],

 Thanks for checking in.
-I’m still working on this and expect to have an update for you by [day/time].
+I’m currently working on this and expect to have an update by [day/time].

-I’ll follow up as soon as I have confirmation from our [team/department].
+I’ll follow up as soon as I hear back from our team.

 [Your Name]